-The applicant is writing a new book entitled Mass Murderers: Who?
+The applicant is writing a book entitled Mass Murderers: Who?
 How?
 Why?
-The gun prohibitionists are inaccurately blaming guns for the mass murders.
-The book addresses the question of whether gun ownership-and specifically ownership of "assault weapons"-causes acts of mass murder.
+The gun prohibitionists are inaccurately blaming guns for mass murders.
+The applicant’s book addresses the question of whether gun ownership—and specifically ownership of “assault weapons”—causes acts of mass murder.
 The applicant will also address mass murders across the world, including mass murders in countries that have restrictive firearms laws.
 The book will also address the use of explosives and other non-firearm weapons.
-The applicant will discuss the causal factors related to mass murders and to show that there is no correlation between access to firearms and mass murders.
+The applicant will discuss the causal factors related to mass murders and show that there is no correlation between access to firearms and mass murders.

 Many people are unaware that almost ¼ of current American mass murders do not involve guns.
 So far (and I have not yet completed the 20th and 21st centuries), I have identified 529 mass murders in U.S. history with a total of 6,959 deaths.
 Of those, 291 involved a single weapon type (many of the others involve multiple weapons: ax, knife, and blunt objects being a common combination): 141 incidents involved a firearm, and 154 were non-firearm incidents.
 Where a single weapon type is used, non-firearm mass murders are usually much larger death tolls (many dozens dead from arson mass murders, thousands dead from airplane mass murders, dozens to hundreds dead from explosives mass murders).

 [T]he common factors in most mass murders worldwide are severe mental illness, followed by political terrorism.
 So far (and I have not yet completed the 20th, and 21st centuries), 24% of incidents have mental illness as a proximate cause; 4% with mental illness likely, 18% are robbery, 4% are acts of terrorism, with a fairly odd mix of other causes.